USB 3.2 and 3.1 Explained: What's Gen 1, Gen 2 and Gen 2x2?

 USB 3.2 vs USB 3.1 and USB 3.0: What's the Difference?

-The version numbers are confusing and don't mean much as USB 3.0, USB 3.1 Gen 1 and USB 3.2 Gen 1 are all interchangeable and operate at 5 Gbps while USB 3.1 Gen 2 and USB 3.2 Gen 2 are the same, operating at 10 Gbps.
+The version numbers are confusing and don't mean much, as USB 3.0, USB 3.1 Gen 1, and USB 3.2 Gen 1 are interchangeable and operate at 5 Gbps, while USB 3.1 Gen 2 and USB 3.2 Gen 2 are the same and operate at 10 Gbps.

-In fact, the USB-IF (USB Implementers Forum), which creates the standards, has told us several times that it would prefer manufacturers not to use these version numbers at all and instead list their products as either SuperSpeed, SuperSpeed 10 Gbps or SuperSpeed 20 Gbps or as just USB 5 Gbps, USB 10 Gbps and USB 20 Gbps.
+In fact, the USB-IF (USB Implementers Forum), which creates the standards, has told us several times that it would prefer manufacturers not to use these version numbers at all and instead list their products as either SuperSpeed, SuperSpeed 10 Gbps, SuperSpeed 20 Gbps, or as just USB 5 Gbps, USB 10 Gbps, and USB 20 Gbps.

-If you are a vendor and pay for your product to be officially certified by the USB-IF, something many vendors skip, the organization even has a set of logos it would like to see you use.
+If you are a vendor and pay to have your product officially certified by the USB-IF —something many vendors skip —the organization even has a set of logos it would like you to use.

 However, despite the USB-IF's desires, we still see most PC vendors listing their ports as USB 3.2 or USB 3.1, without necessarily telling you what to expect from them.
-The spec sheets may not even list a generation number, though if they don't, you should assume that it's Gen 1 (5 Gbps).
+The spec sheets may not even list a generation number; if they don't, assume it's Gen 1 (5 Gbps).

-The different USB 3.x version numbers exist purely because the number has been iterated with each speed advancement.
-In 2008, the USB 3.0 standard launched, bringing USB up to 5 Gbps, a huge leap from the 480 Mbps speed of USB 2.0, and for many years that was as fast as USB could go.
-In fact, even today, the vast majority of USB ports and products don't go beyond 5 Gbps nor do you need them to.
+The different USB 3.x version numbers exist purely because the number has been incremented with each speed advancement.
+In 2008, the USB 3.0 standard launched, bringing USB to 5 Gbps —a massive leap from the 480 Mbps of USB 2.0 —and, for many years, that was as fast as USB could go.
+In fact, even today, the vast majority of USB ports and products don't go beyond 5 Gbps, nor do you need them to.
 Many peripherals don't even need to go beyond USB 2.0.

-In 2013, USB-IF announced that it was taking USB up to 10 Gbps and, in doing so, changed the version number for all USB 3.x products.
-So USB 3.0 (5 Gbps) became USB 3.1 Gen 1 and the new, 10 Gbps speed became USB 3.1 Gen 2.
+In 2013, the USB-IF announced that it was increasing USB to 10 Gbps and, in doing so, changed the version number for all USB 3.x products.
+As a result, USB 3.0 (5 Gbps) became USB 3.1 Gen 1, and the new, 10 Gbps speed became USB 3.1 Gen 2.

 In 2017, the organization rolled out a 20 Gbps speed for USB 3.x devices.
-In honor of the new speed, the version number changed for all speeds so the 5 Gbps speed became USB 3.2 Gen 1 and the 10 Gbps speed became USB 3.2 Gen 2 and the 20 Gbps speed became USB 3.2 Gen 2x2.
+In honor of the new speed, the version number changed across all speeds: the 5 Gbps speed became USB 3.2 Gen 1, the 10 Gbps speed became USB 3.2 Gen 2, and the 20 Gbps speed became USB 3.2 Gen 2x2.

 The 20 Gbps speed is called USB 3.2 Gen 2x2, because it uses two 10 Gbps lanes to give you the 20 Gbps speed.
 Would it have been less confusing if they called it USB 3.2 Gen 3?
 Who knows?

 There's also a lesser-used version called USB 3.2 Gen 1x2, which is 10 Gbps and nearly identical to USB 3.2 Gen 2.
-The difference is that, while USB 3.2 Gen 2 has a single, 10 Gbps data lane, USB 3.2 Gen 1x2 uses two 5 Gbps lanes to get to its 10 Gbps total.
+The difference is that while USB 3.2 Gen 2 has a single 10 Gbps data lane, USB 3.2 Gen 1x2 uses two 5 Gbps lanes to reach its 10 Gbps total.
 That shouldn't matter to you as an end user, but you may see the USB 3.2 Gen 1x2 terminology.

 What Kind of Connectors Do USB 3.2 and USB 3.1 Use?

 Both the 5 Gbps and 10 Gbps speeds are available with either USB Type-A or USB Type-C connectors.
 USB Type-A ports have the traditional, rectangular connectors that can only be inserted one way.
-USB Type-C ports are smaller, oval-shaped and reversible.
-Despite the fact that USB Type-C is extremely common on laptops and phones, many modern desktops don't ship with even one USB Type-C port.
+USB Type-C ports are smaller, oval-shaped, and reversible.
+Despite USB Type-C being extremely common on laptops and phones, some modern desktops feature few (if any) USB Type-C ports.

 Though not very common, you'll also find USB 3.x cables with Type-B connectors, the kind of square connector used mostly to connect to printers and USB hubs.